ans-group/terraform-provider-ecloud/docs/resources/ecloud_instance.md

 - `volume_capacity`: (Required) Size of volume (in GiB) to allocate for instance.
 - `volume_iops`: IOPs of the operating system volume
 - `locked`: Specifies instance should be locked from update/delete
-- `backup_enabled`: Specifies backup should be enabled
+- `backup_enabled`: Specifies that VM-level backups should be enabled.
+This cannot be changed after instance creation.
+- `backup_gateway_id`: When set, enables agent-level backups.
+Requires an `ecloud_backup_gateway` resource to be created.
+Can be toggled after instance creation.
 - `network_id`: (Required) ID of network to attach instance NIC to
 - `floating_ip_id`: ID of floating IP address to assign to instance NIC
 - `requires_floating_ip`: Specifies floating IP should be allocated and assigned